-- Study the context of the territory to identify the issues related to the project and to identify all the stakeholders; - Prioritise the issues: - Prioritize the stakeholders impacted and impacting the project activities for each prioritized issue; - Mapping stakeholders by priority issue; - Define the dialogue/engagement strategy.
-This strategy follows an action plan adapted to each of the identified stakeholders: information, bilateral meetings, information meetings and/or potential alliances through partnerships; - Monitor the implementation of the dialogue strategy for continuous improvement and ensure an optimal and sustainable follow-up of the relationship.
+- Mapping stakeholders by prioritised issue; - Define the dialogue/engagement strategy.
+This strategy follows an action plan adapted to each of the identified stakeholders: information, bilateral meetings, information meetings and/or potential alliances through partnerships; - Monitor the implementation of the dialogue strategy to ensure continuous improvement and an optimal and sustainable follow-up of the relationship.

-The methodology is accompanied by an awareness-raising exercise, carried out by the regional hubs, towards the employees, which consists of a mix of interactive activities and academic presentations in the form of face-to-face or e-learning.
+The methodology is accompanied by an awarenessraising exercise, carried out by the regional Hubs, towards the employees, which consists of a mix of interactive activities and academic presentations in face-to-face or e-learning.
 Special support is given to operational staff to prepare them for the meeting with local communities.

 To further raise awareness, exchange meetings between the Group and some of its partner NGOs can be set up if necessary.
 These partnerships provide additional and specific support for the Group's activities that require particular support in resolving societal problems.
-This "recourse meetings" allows for a privileged and confidential exchange of views on the various industrial activities.
+This "space of recourse" allows for a privileged and confidential exchange on the different views of industrial activities.